cskylab/cskylab/tpl-cskylab/README.md

-# cSkyLab Templates
+# cSkyLab Templates Library

 This directory contains templates for generating configuration files for machines, applications and services using the `cskygen` utility.

+You can create your own library forking another or creating new templates.

+Your library directory should be created at the same level and by named following the convention:

+***tpl-yourlibraryname***

+Example:

+- **tpl-cskylab**: cSkyLab templates library

 ## Name conventions

-Directories should be named according to the following convention:
+Template directories should be named according to the following convention:

 `env-app`